goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 ## Session 3

+D3 and Google map API will be introduced in this session.
+[Here](https://www.dropbox.com/s/nlhph9yphb5vnsm/d3%20Presentation.pptx?dl=0) is the slide for this session.

 ### Chart Libraries

 You'll be creating visualizations as part of Purdue Ironhacks, so knowledge of some javascript charting library would be handy.